Skip to main content

 If you open up QMK Toolbox, press the reset button on your STM32-based board, and see (NO DRIVER) as shown below, then you'll need to install the bootloader driver on Windows.

-To install the STM32 Bootloader driver, right-click anywhere in the top part of the QMK Toolbox window as shown below and click on Install Drivers....
+To install the STM32 Bootloader driver, go to Tools on the menu bar and select Install Drivers....
 The STM32 Bootloader driver along with other bootloader drivers will be installed.

 If you are having issues with driver installation, see Driver Installation with Zadig.